 Why Is Crypto So Popular?

 Cryptocurrencies are popular because they present a new façade to the current outdated financial system with a reported 220 million users worldwide.
-They have become popular as an investment vehicle as it offers higher returns than any other stock or commodity.
+They have also become popular as an investment vehicle as they potentially offer higher returns than any other stock or commodity.
 The blockchain industry's state is now compared to the dot com bubble, which ultimately reshaped how society interacts and behaves.

 The growing network effect of the asset class has led to eye-watering financial returns for early adopters and investors.
 Upcoming generations will embrace cryptocurrencies even further, with data suggesting over 94% of crypto investors are millennials and Gen Z.

-In particular, cryptocurrencies with a vibrant ecosystem and utility tokens will continue to offer greater value to consumers.
-For example, these projects have led to the development of innovative technologies such as Decentralised Finances (DeFi) and Non-Fungible Tokens (NFT's).
+In particular, cryptocurrencies with a vibrant ecosystem and utility tokens have greater value for real-world adoption.
+For example, these projects have led to the development of innovative technologies such as DeFi and NFTs.
 There are real-world benefits such as earning higher interest on their savings associated with these cryptocurrencies that increase the value of the ecosystem and investment.

 Cryptocurrencies have entered mainstream attention as more companies and investors have sought to get exposure to cryptocurrencies, either by investing or accepting them as payment.
 For example, Tesla was one of the major companies that allowed people to purchase a car using cryptocurrencies like Bitcoin.
 Additionally, PayPal offers users exposure to cryptocurrencies in the sense that they can buy crypto on their platform or send crypto through the application.

 As we become more interconnected with the internet, cryptocurrencies will be integrated with emerging apps to transfer money quickly and conveniently.
 Furthermore, they offer a safeguard not entirely guaranteed by financial institutions or other corporate entities.
 Instead, cryptocurrencies and any transaction are secured by blockchain technology to the extent that they become error-free without excessive bank charges.
-Additionally, cryptocurrencies resolve the outdated financial model and are often considered “the future of money” because it adds a new trust dynamic in the way we conduct financial transactions.
+Additionally, cryptocurrencies resolve the outdated financial model and are often considered “the future of money” because They add a new trust dynamic to the way we conduct financial transactions.

 How Do You Get Cryptocurrency?